adiwg/mdTranslator/lib/adiwg/mdtranslator/writers/iso19115_2/readme.md

 The Feature Catalogue section (which contains entity and attribute information) is saved as separate file in 19115-2.
-This inconvenient implementation was corrected in the ISO 19115-1:2014 revision and will be supported in the iso19115_1 writer.
+This inconvenient implementation was corrected in the ISO 19115-1:2014 revision and will be supported by the iso19115_1 writer.